syaffath/multiple_mobilerobots_simulation_ros/README.md

 1. urdf file --> for mobile robot modeling
 2. xacro format --> To make urdf into modular code, thus user-friendly
 3. gazebo plugins --> for robot motion

-# This repo still on progress!
-yet we working on it.
-Stay tuned!